The Story Of Hansel & Gretel

 ‘But witch, I can’t possibly fit through that narrow door.’

 The witch placed her head inside the oven door to show Gretel how it should be done.
 But, in that moment, Gretel pounced.
 She leapt forward, shoving the witch with all her might into the flaming oven.
-She quickly slammed the door and bolted it shut, baking the witch alive inside.
+Then she quickly slammed the door and bolted it shut, baking the witch alive inside.

 Hansel And Gretel Story - Chapter 15